dgcfung/project_4/README.md

 ### Procedural

-- Initialize a **git repo on Github**, with a link to your hosted project.
+- Initialize a **git repo on Github Enterprise**, with a link to your hosted project.
 - Have **frequent commits**, making a _robust_ commit history at least every day.
 (75 commits minimum)
 - Use effective and safe **branching and merging** processes.